gbarisano/alps/README.md

 This is a ```bash``` script that automatically computes the diffusion along perivascular spaces (ALPS) metric from diffusion-weighted images (```dwi```).
 The ALPS index has been described by [Taoka et al. (Japanese Journal of Radiology, 2017)](https://link.springer.com/article/10.1007/s11604-017-0617-z)
-As of 2024-02-03, there is a new option (```-f```) to specify whether the transformation of the tensors to the template space should be performed with FSL flirt/applywarp (default option) or with the FSL function [```vecreg```](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/UserGuide#vecreg_-_Registration_of_vector_images), as suggested in PMIDs [36472803](https://pubmed.ncbi.nlm.nih.gov/36472803/) and [37162692](https://pubmed.ncbi.nlm.nih.gov/37162692/).
-The default option remains flirt/applywarp, because according to my data, the ALPS index seems to be more robust this way.

 If you use this script, please cite our work AND report the link to this repository:
 - Paper: [Liu, X, Barisano, G, et al., Cross-Vendor Test-Retest Validation of Diffusion Tensor Image Analysis along the Perivascular Space (DTI-ALPS) for Evaluating Glymphatic System Function, Aging and Disease (2023)](http://www.aginganddisease.org/EN/10.14336/AD.2023.0321-2).
 DOI: https://doi.org/10.14336/AD.2023.0321-2
 - Link to this repository: https://github.com/gbarisano/alps/

 If you have any question, please contact me: barisano [at] stanford [dot] edu.

+## UPDATES:
+- 2025-05-28: there are three changes:
+  1) the default ROIs were changed from spheres with radius 5 mm to spheres with radius 2.5 mm to better reflect what originally described by [Taoka et al.](https://link.springer.com/article/10.1007/s11604-017-0617-z).
+  2) the output folder now includes the individual ROI files as well as a combined ROI files (all_ROIs.nii.gz) to make it easier to QC your data.
+  3) the ```-r``` option now allows you to specify a positive number (non-integer numbers are acceptable values, e.g., 2.5) that is the radius of the new sphere ROIs that you want to use for ALPS calculation.
+They will be generated on the default FSL's JHU/MNI 1mm template space.
+If you don't specify the ```-r``` option in your command, the default behavior will use the new default ROIs (i.e., spheres with radius 2.5 mm)
+- 2024-02-03: there is a new option (```-f```) to specify whether the transformation of the tensors to the template space should be performed with FSL flirt/applywarp (default option) or with the FSL function [```vecreg```](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/UserGuide#vecreg_-_Registration_of_vector_images), as suggested in PMIDs [36472803](https://pubmed.ncbi.nlm.nih.gov/36472803/) and [37162692](https://pubmed.ncbi.nlm.nih.gov/37162692/).
+The default option remains flirt/applywarp, because according to my data, the ALPS index seems to be more robust this way.

 ## Table of contents
 - [Required libraries](#required-libraries)